Spin-orbit enhancement in Si/SiGe heterostructures with oscillating Ge concentration: Mechanism behind the spin-orbit enhancement

 The second step in explaining the enhanced spin-orbit coupling requires a mechanism for coupling different regions of the Brillouin zone.
 We first express the matrix elements of the Rashba $H_R^{(z)}$ and Dresselhaus $H_D^{(z)}$ Hamiltonian components in the plane wave basis, giving

 The key features to notice here are the selection rules between $k_z$ and $k_z^\prime$: while $H_R^{(z)}$ conserves $k_z$, $H_D^{(z)}$ couples states with momenta differing by $4\pi / a$.
 The latter result is obtained by Fourier transforming the $(-1)^{n}$ factor in Eq.~(\ref{HD2}), which itself is a manifestation of the alternating sign in front of $\widetilde{T}_D^{(n)}$ in Eq.~(\ref{Texpansion}).
-To our knowledge, these selection rules and their relation to Rashba and Dresselhaus spin-orbit couplings have not been noticed previously, although we speculate that they could be deduced from group theory methods, such as the method of invariants \cite{Winkler2003,Li2011}.
+To our knowledge, these selection rules and their relation to Rashba and Dresselhaus spin-orbit couplings have not been noticed previously, although we speculate that they could be deduced from group-theory methods, such as the method of invariants \cite{Winkler2003,Li2011}.
 We emphasize, however, that the extended zone scheme is key to obtaining such results, since in the conventional zone scheme, $k_z$ values differing by $4\pi/a$ are equivalent, and cannot yield a selection rule like Eq.~(\ref{Cmpw}).
 We also note that Eqs.~(\ref{Cppw}) and (\ref{Cmpw}) apply to any system with a diamond crystal structure.

-The Dresselhaus momentum selection rule in Eq.~(\ref{Cmpw}) indicates that the spin-orbit coupling will be enhanced when wavefunction peaks associated with two different valleys are separated by $4\pi/a$.
+The Dresselhaus momentum selection rule in Eq.~(\ref{Cmpw}) indicates that the spin-orbit coupling will be enhanced when wave-function peaks associated with two different valleys are separated by $4\pi/a$.
 In Fig.~\ref{FIG11}(b), we see that this can only occur for coupling between a central valley peak and the outer satellite associated with the opposite valley.
 Since the central valley peaks are located at $k_z \approx \pm 0.83 (2\pi/a)$, we see that the resonance condition for the oscillation wavelength to enhance the Dresselhaus spin-orbit is given by $\lambda_\text{res} = 2.94 a = 1.59~\text{nm}$.
-Uncoincidentally, this wavelength value is very close to the middle of the resonance of our numerical result in Fig.~\ref{FIG4}(a) where the Dresselhaus spin-orbit coupling is significantly enhanced.
+Uncoincidentally, this wavelength value is very close to the peak of the bump centered at $\lambda \approx 1.57~\text{nm}$ of our numerical result in Fig.~\ref{FIG4}(a) where the Dresselhaus spin-orbit coupling is significantly enhanced.
 Note that similar considerations apply to the excited valley.